BuyAnotherCouch/MechaCar_Statistical_Analysis-/README.md

 ## T-Tests on Suspension Coils

+We used the following hypotheses and significance level for our t-Tests:
-H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
+- H0 : There is no statistical difference between the observed sample mean and its presumed population mean.
-Ha : There is a statistical difference between the observed sample mean and its presumed population mean.
+- Ha : There is a statistical difference between the observed sample mean and its presumed population mean.
-Significance Level: 0.05
+- Significance Level: 0.05

 ### T-Test: All Manufacturing Lots
 - Our p-value is 0.06 which is higher than our significance level.
 Therefore our null hypothesis passes and we can conclude that the two means are similar.